Institute for Medieval Studies: The CMS, IMI, and IMC (1978–2003)

-The IMS (2003-)
+The IMS (2003–)

 In 2003, major restructuring took place, and the Centre for Medieval Studies and the International Medieval Institute merged to create the Institute for Medieval Studies, an independent unit within Leeds University's Faculty of Arts.
 These changes took place under the Institute's new director, Richard Morris (2003-2010).
-The institute now had a fairly large staff of its own, comprising the Director, lecturers (Mary Swan and Bill Flynn), the editorial team of the International Medieval Bibliography (led since 1996 by Alan V. Murray), and the organising staff of the International Medieval Congress (led since 1996 by the Congress Director Axel Müller).
+The institute now had a fairly large staff of its own, comprising the Director, lecturers (Mary Swan and Bill Flynn), the editorial team of the International Medieval Bibliography (led since 1995 by Alan V. Murray), and the organising staff of the International Medieval Congress (led since 1996 by the Congress Director Axel Müller).
 However, it also counted among its members medievalists employed by schools across the University, as well as associate fellows from the Royal Armouries Museum and elsewhere in the wider Yorkshire medievalist community.

-During 2010-12, however, the Institute was moved into one of the Schools of the Faculty of Arts, the School of History, under the acting directorship of Graham Loud.
+Because, according to Alaric Hall, "Leeds’s bureaucratic structures struggled to cope with a body not housed within a School", during 2010–12, the Institute was moved into one of the Schools of the Faculty of Arts (the School of History), under the acting directorship of Graham Loud.
 The restructure coincided with the departure of the IMS's director of studies, Mary Swan, but was consolidated by the creation in the School of a new Chair in Medieval Studies, whose first appointee, Julia Barrow, took up both the chair and the directorship of the Institute in 2012.
-She was succeeded as director in 2016 by Emilia Jamroziak, who was succeeded in turn in 2019 by Alaric Hall.
+She was succeeded as director in 2016 by Emilia Jamroziak, who was succeeded in turn in 2019 by Alaric Hall, in 2023 by Fozia Bora, and in 2024 by Iona McCleery.

 In 2013, the Leeds University Union Medieval Society was founded by Rose Sawyer to promote student-orientated activities.